department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/conversation-guide.md

 - *RECORD which option they selected: All upcoming / Next week (from Dec 5) / Next month (from Jan 1) / **Custom** / Past events*

-Before you do anything, what do you think you can do on this page?
+- *(select month and day for both July 1 start date and July 5 end date)*

 - *RECORD did they click the "filter events" button?
 Y / N*

-- *RECORD did they find the 2 Memorial Day evengs?
+- *RECORD did they find the 3 Independence Day events?
 Y / N*

 ### Task 6: [Events list & location] - 5 minutes

-Can you please go back to the previous page? *[Event detail]* Is there anything else that you would do on this page?
+Can you please go back to the page that shows a list of events? *[Event detail]* Is there anything else that you would do on this page?
 - *RECORD: Add to Calendar / Share on FB / Twitter / ______________*

 Can you go please back to the previous page? *[Events list]*?

--*(If didn't talk about location info earlier)* How do you know where these events are taking place?
+*(If didn't talk about location info earlier)* How do you know *where* these events are taking place?

 For in-person events, what location information would be useful for you?
 - *RECORD city / state / street address / zip / name of VA facility / ____________*